 More information on caring for your dog can be found on the Dogs Trust website.

-Do you have any more tips or suggestions for new dog owners?
+Do you have any more tips or suggestions for people considering getting a dog?
 Share them with us in the comments below.